 The end of the year is fast approaching.
-A little preparation for tax season now could help reduce your 2020 tax bill, no matter whether you live in Massachusetts or New Hampshire.
+A little preparation for tax season now could help reduce your 2023 tax bill, no matter whether you live in Massachusetts, New Hampshire or elsewhere.
 Read on for some strategies you can implement before we ring in the new year.

 Timing of Income and Deductions

 When considering the timing of income and deductions, think about two years minimum.
 It is generally sound planning to defer income until next year and accelerate deductions into this year.
 However, if you anticipate your income will be substantially higher next year, the opposite would be true.